mushtaq96/portfolio-react-app/README.md

 Audio is allowed (plays immediately)
 User has interacted with the site (plays after interaction) Site has been allowlisted (plays immediately)

+Future To do:
+1. Vite + React
+Faster development experience
+Better TypeScript support
+More modern build tools
+Easier to maintain and scale